larrygrpolanco/rhetorical-move-step-analysis-study/Study_Design_Final.md

 We systematically evaluate consistency across 30 runs of four prompting strategies (zero-shot, 3-shot, 8-shot, fine-tuned) on Biology research article introductions.
-Our primary contribution is the first comprehensive consistency analysis of LLM-based move annotation.
+Our primary contribution is the comprehensive consistency analysis of LLM-based move annotation.

 Results show that while fine-tuning achieves highest move-level accuracy